OUR SERVICES

 Our demonstration garden is the place where we run therapy sessions, and show how people can use gardening to improve their physical and mental wellbeing.

-In Spring 2021, we moved our garden to Headway House, Credenhill.
+In Spring 2021 we moved our garden to Headway House, Credenhill.
 This is the home of Headway Herefordshire, a charity with which we have much in common.
 The site has excellent facilities allowing our therapeutic services to flourish.
-Growing Point clients can enjoy using the brand new polytunnel (thanks to a generous donation from a local trust), a lovely large greenhouse, and many raised beds with mixed planting.
+Growing Point clients have access to a large polytunnel and greenhouse, and many raised beds with mixed planting.
 And we still have plenty of places to sit and relax with friends in the garden.

 There is more work to be done to develop the site, and we are involving our gardeners at every stage.
-They bring their own creativity, and are enjoying the chance to learn new skills and gardening techniques.
+They bring their own creativity, and enjoy the chance to learn new skills and gardening techniques.

 THE AUTUMN SHOW